FENECON Industrial S — Assembly and Operating Instructions

 Service personnel includes manufacturer personnel or specialist personnel instructed and authorized by FENECON GmbH who must be requested by the operator to work on the Battery energy storage system (e.g. Assembly, repair, maintenance, work on the batteries, etc.).

 The safety devices must not be bypassed or switched off.
-Battery energy storage systems must not be operated without or with faulty safety devices.
-The safety devices must always be kept within easy reach and checked regularly
+Operating the electrical energy storage system without or with defective protective devices is prohibited.
+The safety devices must always be kept within easy reach and checked regularly.

 2.4.1.
 Safety screws